-call(q_obj=None, class_check=True, read_preference=None, query)

-Filter the selected documents by calling the QuerySet with a query.
+call (q_obj=None, class_check=True, slave_okay=False, read_preference=None, query) Filter the selected documents by calling the QuerySet with a query.

-- q_obj a Q object to be used in the query; the QuerySet is filtered multiple times with different Q objects, only the last one will be used - class_check If set to False bypass class name check when querying collection - read_preference if set, overrides connection-level read_preference from ReplicaSetConnection. - query Django-style query keyword arguments aggregate (pipeline, kwargs)
+- q_obj a Q object to be used in the query; the QuerySet is filtered multiple times with different Q objects, only the last one will be used - class_check If set to False bypass class name check when querying collection - slave_okay if True, allows this query to be run against a replica secondary. - query Django-style query keyword arguments aggregate(pipeline, kwargs)